bartongroup/RATS/vignettes/tutorial.md

 # This prints out nothing at all.
 mydtu <- call_DTU(slo, annot, "foo", "bar", verbose = FALSE)
 ```

+In reality, the progress bar is displayed much more sensibly, in a single row.
+The clutter
+seen in the example above is an artefact of how vignettes capture output.

 ## Quick results